 At the time of Isaiah the Jewish people were in exile in Babylon and mourning.
 Psalm 137:1 says By the rivers of Babylon we sat and wept

 when we remembered Zion.

 By the time of Jesus they were back in Palestine but ruled over by the Romans and awaiting their Messiah.
 Some thought the Messiah would be a King to make the Jewish people great.

 We all have times of mourning when we loose somebody.
 We may also mourn over events in the world where people suffer through no fault of their own.
-We are called as followers of Jesus to be like him and bring comfort to those who mourn.
+We are called to be like Jesus and bring comfort to those who mourn.